ngrok/ngrok-operator/docs/user-guide/custom-domain.md

 # Custom domain

-In the Kubernetes Ingress spec, ingresses have rules with various hostnames.
-The full relationship of these rules' hostnames to ngrok reserved domains and edges can be found in the [ingress to edge relationship](./ingress-to-edge-relationship.md) documentation.
-TODO: Add hash link.
+In the Kubernetes Ingress spec, ingresses can have multiple rules with different hostnames.
+The full relationship of these rules' hostnames to ngrok reserved domains and edges can be found in the [ingress to edge relationship](./ingress-to-edge-relationship.md#name-based-virtual-hosting) documentation.
 While standard ngrok domains are available for use immediately after reservation, custom white label domains may require a couple extra steps to get working.
 The following outlines 2 options for getting custom white label domains working with the ngrok Kubernetes Ingress Controller.

 ## Managed by Kubernetes